jcausey-astate/quarto-exam-typst/templates/exam-typst/typst-template.typ

 // Layout modes for answer space
 // These functions now work by adjusting the width of content blocks
-// The default width is controlled by the exam-question-width-state
+// The default width is controlled by the exam-question-display-state

 // Wide mode: content spans full page width
 #let wide(content) = {
   context {
-    let mode = exam-question-width-state.get()
+    let mode = exam-question-display-state.get()
     if mode == "narrow" {
       // In narrow-default mode, "wide" blocks need to override the narrow show rules
       // Use force-wide-state to signal that content should be full width